 If you’ve followed the first four weeks of our 12-Week Fat Loss Nutrition Guide, you might be saying to yourself that this year is off to the best start of any that you can remember.
 Your pants should be a little looser and you probably feel healthier and more energized than you have in a long while.

-But if you don’t, as a result of going off course with your nutrition, fear not.
+But if you don’t, because you went off-course with your nutrition, fear not.
 There’s plenty of time left in the program to right your ship and get ripped by the start of spring.

 Part 2 builds on the habits and practices we wanted you to establish in January (if you missed it, go back and start with Part 1.
 These were the first three “Rules of Eating For Rippedness.”
 Just to review, here they are again: